Home energy cost and affordability calculator

 Energy costs that take up a large share of household income create a different kind of financial pressure from most other household bills: heating and power are not discretionary.
 The widely-used benchmark for energy affordability is whether a household spends more than 10% of its income on energy.
 On current UK average energy bills, a household with an income below around £18,000 per year is likely to exceed that threshold on a typical bill alone.
 For households in older or poorly-insulated properties, the equivalent threshold income is higher still.

 This calculator shows what proportion of your estimated household income goes on energy, which improvements would reduce your bills most significantly, and which support schemes may be relevant to your situation.
 It is a planning tool, not a formal assessment.
 The 10% benchmark is widely used but not the official government measure of fuel poverty, which uses a more complex methodology.
 If you are currently struggling to pay energy bills, free support is available: see the support section below the calculator.
-All figures are illustrative estimates.
+All figures are illustrative estimates, and the information is general and does not constitute financial or benefit advice.

 At a Glance